-Students are not permitted to possess the following items on school property or at school functions:
+Students are not permitted to possess the following items on school property or at school functions.
+Examples include:

-- a. aerosol sprays
+- a.
+Aerosol sprays

-- b. cameras
+- b.
+Cameras

-- c. cell phones, pagers, beepers
+- c.
+Electronic games/gaming devices

-- d. electronic games

-- e. guns, knives or anything construed as a weapon (or any facsimile)
+- d.
+Guns, knives or anything construed as a weapon (or any facsimile)

+- e.
+Headsets/iPods/beepers/pagers

-- f. headsets, CD/Tape/iPods
+- f.
+Laser pointers

-- g. laser pointers
+- g.
+Skateboards

-- h. skateboards
+- h.
+Walkie-talkies

-- i. walkie-talkies

-- j. matches/lighters or flammable material
+- i.
+Matches/lighters or flammable material

+- j.
+Glass containers

+- k.
+Vape pens/vaping devices

-Should a student bring a questionable item to school or use any item in an inappropriate or threatening manner, the student will be referred to the Principal and the matter will be handled as a disciplinary case.
+Should a student bring a questionable item to school or use any item in an inappropriate or threatening manner, the student will be referred to the principal and the matter will be handled as a disciplinary case.